C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 Python source code is compiled into bytecode, the internal representation of a Python program in the CPython interpreter.
 The bytecode is also cached in `.pyc` and `.pyo` files so that executing the same file is faster the second time (recompilation from source to bytecode can be avoided).
 This “intermediate language” is said to run on a virtual machine that executes the machine code corresponding to each bytecode.
-Do note that bytecodes are not expected to work between different Python virtual machines (*VM*), nor to be stable between Python releases.
+Do note that bytecodes are not expected to work between different Python virtual machines (*VM*), nor to be stable between Python releases [python_glossary]_.

 Whenever a Python module is **imported**, the interpreter first checks whether a .pyc is available that has the appropriate "magic number"